bestia-dev/github_readme_copy/bash_script_for_backup/README.md

-this are scripts for my github backup
+this are scripts for my GitHub backup